Remo Ruffini: Biography

 Together with his student C. Rhoades, he established the absolute upper limit to the mass of neutron stars.
 With his student Robert Leach, he used such an upper limit for fixing the paradigm which enabled the identification of the first Black Hole in the Milky Way Galaxy, Cygnus X1, using the splendid data of the Uhuru satellite by Riccardo Giacconi and his group.

-For these works Ruffini won the A. Cressy Morrison Award of the New York Academy of Sciences in 1972.
+For these works, Ruffini won the A. Cressy Morrison Award of the New York Academy of Sciences in 1972.

-With his students Calzetti, Giavalisco, Song and Taraglio, Ruffini developed the role of fractal structures in Cosmology.
+With his students Calzetti, Giavalisco, Song and Taraglio, Ruffini developed the role of fractal structures in cosmology.

-Together with his collaborator T. Damour, Ruffini suggested the applicability of the Heisenberg-Euler-Schwinger process of pair creation in Black Hole physics and identified the dyadosphere where these processes take place.
-Gamma ray bursts (GRBs) seem to give the observational evidence of such pair creation process in astrophysics, prior to the observation of such phenomenon in Earth based experiments and represent the first evidence of the energy extraction process from Black Holes (the blackholic energy).
+Together with his collaborator Thibault Damour, Ruffini suggested the applicability of the Heisenberg-Euler-Schwinger process of pair creation in black hole physics and identified the dyadosphere where these processes take place.
+Gamma ray bursts seem to give the observational evidence of such pair creation process in astrophysics, prior to the observation of such phenomenon in Earth based experiments and represent the first evidence of the energy extraction process from Black Holes (the blackholic energy).

-Bird's-eye view of our black-hole universe

-An external observer would see our black-hole universe as a sphere of space that is being sucked into its central wormhole:

-The drain hole sucking water toward it is equivalent to the singularity at the center of a black hole sucking space toward it.